PREVIOUS: Double Messages, Part 6

 • we must make them feel safe, not feel abandoned, fix them, be their parent

-• and, have to be: > competent, able to take risks, be perfect!
+• and, have to be : > perfect, strong, gutsy, able to take risks – for them

 > have backbone, fight for them, save them from themselves

-> be really smart & use all our knowledge (but only for THEM)
+> be smart, capable, clever, & use all our knowledge (for THEM)

 OUR PAIN: They were our first role models.
-What kind of example did they set for us ?
+What kind of example did they set?
 Kids absorb & imitate their parents, regardless.
 We imprint on them like ducklings!
-Yet all they left for us is fear & confusion.
+Yet what left for us is fear & confusion.

 Just because they say/said “I love you” doesn’t mean they do – except in some narcissistic way.
 Remember, if you had been truly loved, you could have ‘normal’ human insecurities, but NO self-hate!

-HINT: *Healthy parental love is expressed in many ways, but most of all by being Nurturing.
-Children can only develop self-esteem if they feel truly loved by their parents.
-And that can only happen if parents have the capacity to be loving, kind, supportive, rational, available, sober…. not just give lip service.
+NOTE ** Healthy parental love is expressed in many ways, but most of all by being Nurturing.
+Children can only develop self-esteem if they feel truly loved.
+And that can only happen if parents have the capacity to be loving, kind, supportive, rational, available, sober…. not just give it lip service.